Tendinopathy 1

 • Return-to-sport, running, or work-load planning

-Some people also need guidance for related tendon problems, such as common tendon injuries, tennis elbow, or Achilles tendon pain.
+Some people also need help with linked tendon problems, such as common tendon injuries, tennis elbow, or Achilles tendon pain.

 Should You Rest or Keep Exercising?